 This U.S. program coordinates federal research on changes in the global environment.
 USGPR was created in 1989.
 From 2002-2008, the USGPR was known as the U.S. Climate Change Science Program.
 The Program's website gives information on the government agencies it works with and provides access to its publications and various research resources.

-U.S. Department of Energy, Office of Policy and International Affairs
+U.S. Department of Energy, Office of International Affairs

 European Commission: Climate Action

 The European Commission website on climate action has information about the European Union’s international and domestic climate change activities.
 The site also has a number of studies on various aspects of climate change.

 The EEA is an agency of the European Union that provides environmental information to EU bodies and EU member countries.